Lamperr/NeoInked/README.md

 # NeoInked

-NeoInked is a dark theme for VSCode that was made because dark+ can still be too light and other themes dont use all the colors I like
+NeoInked is a dark theme that was made for all day and night usage with easy to read keywords when its bright out and a dark background to keep all uneeded light out at night.

 ## Preview

 ![NeoInked Theme Preview](images/file_cpp_preview.png)
-NeoInked currently has been tested on : C/C++, Rust, Javascript, Python, HTML, CSS, Markdown, and plain text files.
+NeoInked currently has been tested on : C/C++, Rust, Javascript, Python, HTML, CSS, Markdown, JSON, and plain text files.
+<br> You can look at what these previews look like [here](https://github.com/Lamperr/NeoInked/tree/main/images)

 ## Installation
 Go to VSCode marketplace and search up NeoInked and click install